 In one of our previous articles, we considered in detail what advantages brands get from creating apps and how to avoid typical mistakes when creating a branded app:

-In this article, we examine in more detail which types of apps are relevant for fashion brands and what value they can bring to users.
+In this article, we examine in more detail which types of mobile apps for the fashion industry are there, ideas to market your brand, and what value they can bring to users.

 Why should you use a mobile platform in your marketing strategy?